Russia–Switzerland relations: Sanctions against Russia 2022-2025

 Russia's ambassador to the United Nations in Geneva expressed his disappointment and stressed the previously excellent relations between the two nations.
 On 6 March 2022, Russia has listed Switzerland as a country that has taken "unfriendly actions" against Russian citizens.
 Russia will require additional controls for Swiss-Russian businesses in the aftermath of the severe sanctions Switzerland imposed on Russian entities.

 The Russian elites had stored billions of rubles of assets in Swiss banks.
-As the sanctions were imposed they shifted some of it to countries that do not impose sanctions like the UAE.
+As the sanctions were imposed they shifted some of it to countries that do not impose sanctions like the UAE, but also to western countries like France, the UK and the US.

 In August, Russia turned down an offer from Switzerland to represent Ukraine's interests in Moscow, after Ukraine agreed on a mandate for Switzerland to represent its interests in Russia.
 A Russian foreign ministry spokesman said the plan was not acceptable as it does not consider Switzerland to be a neutral country after Bern joined sanctions against Russia.

-Swiss President Ignazio Cassis spoke briefly with Russian foreign minister Sergey Lavrov after the 77th UN General Assembly Meeting in NYC on 22 September 2022.
-Mr. Cassis told the assembly earlier that Switzerland would not recognize the result of the referendums in the disputed Donbass regions of Ukraine.
-Mr. Lavrov told Cassis that Switzerland had left the path of neutrality because of sanctions.
+Swiss President Ignazio Cassis spoke briefly with Russian Foreign minister Sergey Lavrov after the 77th UN General Assembly Session on 22 September 2022.
+Cassis told the assembly earlier that Switzerland would not recognize the result of the annexation "referendums" in the disputed regions of Ukraine.
+Lavrov told Cassis that Switzerland had left the path of neutrality because of sanctions.
 Cassis reiterated Switzerland's neutral position by not participating militarily in the conflict.

 As of March 2022, $6.2 billion of Russian money was frozen by the Swiss authorities.
 The Helsinki Commission (a United States influential commission) has accused Switzerland of “helping hide [Russian] funds” and accuses lawyers in Switzerland of being the “enablers”.
 The Swiss Federal Council has objected to this characterization.

 As of June 2022, the "official" amount of non-sanctioned Russian-owned assets in Switzerland was CHF 46.1 billion, divided among 123 person or entities and 7,548 business relationships.
+This amount is based on the obligation to report deposits of over CHF100,000 belonging to Russians with no EU or EFTA connections only but does not account for the full amount.

 In February 2023, the Swiss Federal Office of Justice determined that the confiscation of private Russian assets would undermine the Swiss constitution and the prevailing legal order.
 Switzerland froze financial assets from Russian individuals and companies worth 7.5 billion Swiss francs ($8.13 billion), and fully implemented EU sanctions.
 The decision would make any expropriation of private Russian assets of lawful origin without compensation illegal under Swiss law.